-With millions of Americans out of work during the COVID-19 crisis, many of you are searching for a new job.
-The way we job search has changed due to the crisis, and this article will explain the most effective job search techniques that you can employ.
-Job search is a skill that is difficult for many of us, but you can improve this skill while gaining other business skills during your job search.
+This article explains the most effective job search techniques you can employ during and after the pandemic.
+Job search is a skill that is difficult for many of us, but it can be improved while gaining other business skills during your job search.

 Change Your Mindset

 Many companies are hiring again, especially for remote positions.
 Online job postings will be more frequent in 2022.
 Consider working remotely for a company in another state, and note that in your cover letter.

 Networking is a great skill, but it’s difficult for many of us to get motivated and reach out to other people.
 Networking events are on the rise where you can attend and meet people from different industries and companies.
 Keeping up with your online networking skills is also recommended.